 Mr. Raman, whose undergraduate degree is in statistics, has extensive experience in the review and analysis of lending and servicing data.
 He has published articles on topics including fair lending implications of artificial intelligence and machine learning algorithms, social media and marketing, and compliance risk management.
 He also counsels clients in the fields of e-gaming and payment processing, and advises individuals and companies in connection with tax evasion, fraud and false statement, and other criminal investigations and prosecutions by the DOJ.

-Mr. Raman is ranked in Band 1 in Chambers USA: America’s Leading Lawyers for Business and is a fellow in the American College of Consumer Financial Services Lawyers.
+Mr. Raman is a fellow in the American College of Consumer Financial Services Lawyers.